pensjonatus/flash-fiction/blog/if-you-like-this-post-share-and-comment.md

 ---
-title: 'If You Like This Post, Share and Comment'
+title: If You Like This Post, Share and Comment
 date: '2014-08-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Eating poisonous fish was the last thing he ever did.
 It was the end of a very